flurinduerst/WPDistillery/README.md

 #### Windows Support
 Using Windows?
 No Problem!
 WPDistillery will detect if you're using Windows and if so, automatically convert all files using dos2unix.

-#### Re-run WPDistillery setup
-If the Scotch Box setup was successful, but WPDistillery failed somewhere: fix the error (probably in `config.yml`) and use `vagrant reload --provision` to reinitialize the WPDistillery setup process.

 #### Vagrant commands
 * `vagrant up` will start the machine.
 The first ever `vagrant up` in your project will also install Scotch Box and execute provisioning
 * `vagrant provision` will execute provisioning.
 This is where WPDistillery runs its core function which is installing and configuring WordPress according to `config.yml`.
 Before that, it will also update WP-CLI and set the upload size to 64MB.
 Normally `vagrant provision` should not be executed manually but can be used to re-run the WPDistillery setup in case you want to re-install WordPress.
 * `vagrant reload` will restart vagrant.
 This is required for changes made in the Vagrantfile to take effect.
 * `vagrant halt` will shut down the running machine.
+* `vagrant destroy` will destroy all the resources related to the current VM.
 * More informations can be found at [vagrantup.com](https://vagrantup.com).

+## Troubleshooting
+Something went wrong within the WPDistillery setup.
+I'd like to restart the setup:
+* fix your setting (probably in `wpdistillery/config.yml` or `Vagrantfile`)
+* remove all tables from the `scotchbox` database
+* remove the `public` folder
+* run `vagrant reload --provision`

 ## About